This is why I won’t stop competing.

 15 mins to get 5RM Back Squat

 Posted on October 10, 2017, in Motivation, WOD and tagged Boronia Park, Burpees for the Kili Kids, CrossFit, CrossFit Geo, Fitness Facility, Friends of the World Foundation, GEO, Gladesville, gym, gymnastics, Hunters Hill, Lane Cove, Meadowbank, MetCon, Ninja Warrior, Personal training, Putney, Ryde, Strength and Conditioning, Sydney, Weightlifting, west ryde, Wod.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on This is why I won’t stop competing..